 If I remember correctly, this was called Platform 1 and being a child on a limited budget I’d spend most of my time in the shop picking through the displays of scatter and tools that I could afford with my meagre pocket money.
-I still get a buzz from whenever I see tools and scatter material displays in model shops!
+I still get a buzz whenever I see tools and scatter material displays in model shops!

 Sadly, I left these behind when I left home but my love for trains stayed with me and I took — and still do — every opportunity to travel and commute by train rather than drive and I try to find time to visit heritage and light railways whenever I can.